lopis/mars/readme.md

 ![image](https://user-images.githubusercontent.com/2715751/189550248-9a7d5005-c79b-4b1f-ac22-52773554664e.png)

+The goal of the game is to create a functioning colony while constantly receiving more refugees from Earth.

 ## Game mechanics

 ℹ️ The game UI is not optimized for mobile phones.
 A landscape screen with at least 1280x800 is recommended.